Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_installation_guide.md

 * Access to the current Islandora production server

 * Usernames/Passwords for key parts of your stack which are used **for** the migration.

-    * Drupal SQL information: username, password, database name can be obtained from your original `www/sites/default/settings.php`
+    * Finding your Drupal MySQL username, password, and database
+    - `grep --include=filter-drupal.xml -rnw -e 'dbname.*user.*password.*"' / 2>/dev/null`

+    Example output:
+      > connection server="localhost" port="3306" dbname="**islandora**" user="**drupalIslandora**" password="**Kjs8n5zQXfPNhZ9k**"

+    - Username: copy the value from `user=`
+    - Password: copy the value from `password=`
+    - Database: copy the value from `dbname=`

-    * Fedora SQL information: username, password, database name can be obtained from your original `fedora/server/config/fedora.fcfcg`
+    * Finding your Fedora MySQL username, password, and database
-    * Fedora users: please have a copy of your `fedora-users.xml`
-    * Tomcat users: please have a copy of your `tomcat-users.xml` but plan on generating new values for these logins for both the fedora and solr containers.
+    - `grep --include=fedora.fcfg -rnw -e 'name="dbUsername"' -e 'name="dbPassword"' -e 'name="jdbcURL"' / 2>/dev/null`
+    - This command _will_ print multiple lines.
+The first three lines are important but please save the rest (just in case).

+    Example output:
+     > param name="dbUsername" value="**fedoraDB**"
+     > param name="jdbcURL" value="jdbc:mysql://localhost/**fedora3**?useUnicode=true&amp;amp;characterEncoding=UTF-8&amp;amp;autoReconnect=true"
+     > param name="dbPassword" value="**zMgBM6hGwjCeEuPD**"

+    - Username: Copy the value from `dbUsername value=`
+    - Password: Copy the value from `dbPassword value=`
+    - Database: Copy from the value `jdbcURL value=` the database name which is directly between the "/" and the only "?"

+* Know where your Fedora, Drupal (Islandora), and Solor data folders are located.

+ 0. Login to your current Islandora production server.
+If your current production environment is located across multiple servers, you may need to check more than one server to located these data folders.

+ 1. Finding your Fedora data folder
+    - Common locations: `/usr/local/fedora/data` or `/usr/local/tomcat/fedora/data`
+    - Use find: `find / -type d -ipath '*fedora/data' -ls  2>/dev/null`

+ 2. Finding your Drupal data folder
+    - Common location: `/var/www/` (likely in a sub-folder; e.g., html, islandora, etc.)
+    - `grep --include=index.php -rl -e 'Drupal' / 2>/dev/null`

+ 3. Finding your Solr data folder
+    - Common location: `/usr/local/solr`, `/usr/local/tomcat/solr`, or `/usr/local/fedora/solr`
+    - `find / -type d -ipath '*solr/*/data' -ls  2>/dev/null`

+ 4. Finding your FedoraGSearch data (i.e. transforms) folder
+    - `find / -type d -ipath '*web-inf/classes/fgsconfigfinal' -ls 2>/dev/null`

 * SQL dump (export) of the current production site's Drupal database.
 Ensure that the contents of any `cache` table are not exported.
+   *  > **Note**  you may add your password directly to the commands below as: `-p{PASSWORD}` (no additional space).
+    This is **not** recommended as your shell history (e.g., `bash_history`) will have those passwords stored.
+You may delete your shell history when you are complete (`rm ~\.bash_history`)
+      - SQL dump of your Drupal database
+        - `mysqldump -u {DRUPAL_USERNAME} -p {DRUPAL_DATABASE_NAME} | gzip > drupal.sql.gz`

+ 2. Drupal (Islandora) webroot
+      - In our backup location `cd ~/isledata`
+      - `tar -zcf drupal-web.tar.gz -C {DRUPAL_DATA_LOCATION} .` (don't forget the final `.`)
+        - for example: `tar -zcf drupal-web.tar.gz -C /var/www/html .`
+      - Permission error?
+Prepend the command with `sudo` (e.g., `sudo tar -zcf drupal-web.tar.gz -C /var/www/html .`)

-**Finally also please note:** Instructions from this guide  and it's associated checklists may call for you to **COPY** data from your running Islandora environment to a newly created folder: `current_prod_islandora_config` located on your ISLE Host Server or local workstation called `Local ISLE config laptop`.
-You will then work from this copy for future steps.
-In some cases, you'll need to copy configurations down to your laptop / workstation (`Local ISLE config laptop`) and merge contents as directed. (_if necessary_) In other cases, due to the size of the data e.g. Fedora data you may only be able to copy production data to the target ISLE Host server (`Remote ISLE Host server`) instead of your local laptop.
-Please attempt to balance as necessary when putting together the `docker-compose.yml` and config directory.
-Most instructions will attempt to direct you to copy to a local workstation. ultimately you will be putting this config in a git repository to deploy to the remote ISLE host server for everything to work with both your copied data and merged production settings.
+**Finally also please note:** Instructions from this guide  and it's associated checklists may call for you to **COPY** data from your current production Islandora environment to your ISLE Host Server or local computer.
+You will then work from these copies to build your ISLE environment.
+In some cases, you'll need to copy configurations down to your local computer (`Local ISLE config laptop`) and merge contents as directed. (_if necessary_) In other cases, due to the size of the data e.g. Fedora data you will copy directly to the ISLE Host server (`Remote ISLE Host server`).
+You will note where you have stored copies of files/data in a docker-compose.yml file.
+You will store your configured files in a git repository and use that to deploy to the ISLE host server.

 **Recommend:** Having adequate storage space available for the ISLE host server to accommodate a working copy of a production Islandora's associated configurations and data.

 ## Detailed Steps

 * Setup a Private Code Repository
       * Most of the work in this guide involves careful editing of the various configuration and settings files that customize the pieces of Islandora (database, repository, web-server, etc...).
       * Doing this work in a code repository makes it easier to correct errors and to repeat the process for additional servers without needing to replicate all the work.